Salthouse, St Nicholas Church

 'Within the steeple under the belfry is a very strong room with two doors called ‘Hell’, which probably was made use of as a dungeon, Hereticks prison or a Purgatory, it is now only a lumber room.'

-One unusual thing that brings visitors to Salthouse is a series of 16th century graffitti scratched into the screen and the choir stalls.
-Though somewhat defaced by later graffitti, the ship outlines are easy to make out.
+One unusual thing that brings visitors to Salthouse is a series of 16th-century graffiti scratched into the screen and the choir stalls.
+Though somewhat defaced by later graffiti, the ship outlines are easy to make out.